wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.4.1 =

+Added new 'sucom_is_author_page' and 'sucom_author_object' filters for the BuddyPress module to return user profile information (Pro version).

 = 8.4 =

 Added a "Social Image" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail showing the first Facebook / Open Graph image.

-= 8.3.2 =

-Added support for Social Settings metabox on WooCommerce taxonomy pages (Pro version), added meta tags for embedded videos with an OG type of "text/html", <strong>Renamed the "og:video" meta tag to "og:video:url"</strong>.